 No Peace Without Surrender: Putin's Ultimatum to Ukraine

-Russian President Vladimir Putin has indicated that a draft peace plan, previously discussed by the United States and Ukraine, could serve as a foundation for future negotiations to conclude the ongoing conflict.
+Russian President Vladimir Putin has indicated that a draft peace plan, previously discussed by the United States and Ukraine, could serve as a foundation for future negotiations to end the ongoing conflict.
 However, Putin emphatically stated that any prospective deal would necessitate Ukraine's surrender of territory.
-He acknowledged that the version of the plan, which was shared with Moscow after discussions between Washington and Kyiv in Geneva, showed the American side considering Russia's position in some aspects, though other points clearly require further dialogue.
+He acknowledged that the version of the plan, shared with Moscow after discussions between Washington and Kyiv in Geneva, showed the American side considering Russia's position in some aspects, though other points clearly require further dialogue.

 Despite White House optimism, Putin's uncompromising stance suggests minimal movement on the core issues needed to end the war.
 During a working visit to Kyrgyzstan, he reiterated his condition for halting Russia's offensive: Ukrainian forces must withdraw from unspecified territories currently under Kyiv's control.
 Putin declared that if Ukrainian troops do not comply, Russia would achieve its objectives militarily.
 He also repeated his assertion that Ukraine’s leadership, specifically Volodymyr Zelenskyy, is “illegitimate,” which he claims makes it legally impossible to sign a binding agreement with Kyiv, suggesting any future settlement would require broader international recognition.